2 Sophia University Junior College Division

 2-1 Education

 In the Sophia University Junior College Division, the quota of the Department of English Language is 250 for entrance, and the full quota is 500.
 The ratio of students to the full quota was below 100% from AY2012 to AY2015 owing to the influence of the social situation.
 Under these circumstances, the Department has carried out public relations for entrance examinations to make learning at our college visible since AY2016 in such a way as offering a class tour to give an opportunity for applicants to observe a usual class.
 Then, the number of new students has increased, and the quota for entrance has been fulfilled since AY2017.
-In AY2019, the number of new students was the largest in the past ten years.
-In AY2021, owing to the spread of COVID-19, the ratio of students to the full quota for entrance was below 100%.
+In AY2019, the number of new students was the largest of the past ten years.
+In AY2021 and AY2022, owing to the spread of COVID-19, the number of applicants decreased sharply and the ratio of students to the full quota remained significantly low.
+Because the number of applicants in AY2023 remained the same from previous year, the Division announced in April 2023 that the Sophia University Junior College Division will cease recruiting new students after the last recruitment in AY2024.

 (calculations conducted as of May 1 of each academic year)